Manage fragments manage-fragments

 CAUTION

-Since Draft and Live statuses have been introduced with Journey Optimizer June release, all fragments created before this release have the “Draft” status, even if they are used in a journey or campaign.
-If you make any change to these fragments, you need to publish them to make them “Live” and propagate the changes to the associated campaigns and journeys.
+Since Draft and Live statuses have been introduced with Journey Optimizer June release, all fragments created before this release have the Draft status, even if they are used in a journey or campaign.
+If you make any change to these fragments, you need to publish them to make them Live and propagate the changes to the associated campaigns and journeys.
 You also need to create a new journey/campaign version and publish it.
 Publishing requires the Publish Fragment user permission.

-Edit fragments edit-fragments
+Edit a fragment edit-fragments

 To edit a fragment, follow the steps below.

-2. The fragment properties opens with a preview of its content.
+1. Click the desired fragment from the Fragments list.
+The fragment properties screen opens with a preview of its content.

 note note